 On this tab you have access to the Dataset Permissions Manager .

-On this tab you are able to publish the latest version of your dataset.
-In this Version a Zip file will be generated and prepared for download for a specific defined datacenter.
-More information can be found in the data dissemination manual .
+On this tab you are able to publish the latest version of a dataset.
+More information you can find in the data dissemination user guide, here.

 You need to click on the Refresh Search button, to make the search result effective.